Average Weather in Kunming China

 For the purposes of this report, the geographical coordinates of Kunming are 25.039 deg latitude, 102.718 deg longitude, and 6,224 ft elevation.

-The topography within 2 miles of Kunming contains only modest variations in elevation, with a maximum elevation change of 131 feet, and an average elevation above sea level of 6,228 feet.
-Within 10 miles contains large variations in elevation (2,172 feet).
-Within 50 miles contains extreme variations in elevation (5,981 feet).
+The topography within 2 miles of Kunming contains only modest variations in elevation, with a maximum elevation change of 131 feet and an average elevation above sea level of 6,228 feet.
+Within 10 miles contains only modest variations in elevation (2,172 feet).
+Within 50 miles contains large variations in elevation (5,981 feet).